Update: This transcript has been updated to reflect our current AP Stylebook guidelines.

-[Fades in on the “KZUM News” program music, an original production of Jack Rodenburg for the program.
-The introduction music plays for 20 seconds before fading out.]
+[Fades in on the “KZUM News” program music, an original production of Jack Rodenburg.
+The music fades out.]

-Grant Ferrell, News Intern: And I’m your co-host Grant Ferrell.
+Grant Ferrell, News Intern: And I’m your co-host, Grant Ferrell.

 This morning, we have some relatively breaking news for you.
 Starting out on February 14, the Lincoln City Council approved the Fairness Ordinance brought forward by Sandra Washington.